 Since the beginning of humanity, women have been bringing children into the world.
 If you’re feeling stressed or nervous about your own labor, it can help to keep this in mind.
 Your body is so powerful and so much of that body has been made to do this.

-Even so, Enjoy Birth recognizes that labor and delivery is still an intense experience for new moms.
+Even so, birthing and delivery is still an intense experience for new moms.
 Recovery can also take some time and care.
 That’s why you may want to pack a few essentials in your hospital bag to keep you calm and comfortable.
 To help you stay within budget, we’ve outlined a few basics you will need, as well as extras that can be nice to have.

 What Every Mom Needs

 Figuring out your hospital bag needs and wants will help you avoid overspending.
 Here are recommended ‘musts’ from mom’s who have been through this experience before:

 You’ll spend much of your time at the hospital in a gown.
 But you should also pack a change of clothes or two to help you feel more comfortable in the maternity ward and for the trip back home.
 Cool, soft sleepwear is a good choice for the hospital since maternity wings tend to be kept warmer.
 When you go home, an outfit that is comfortable and will fit well is more than appropriate.